-What had happened next was a truth that he still fought, their shared truth: a drugged, violent world of adult men and women that the young entered before they could grow up.
+What had happened next was a truth that he still fought, their shared truth: a drugged, violent world of adult men and women that they entered before they could grow up.

-Remembering a young man’s pride about Cupid’s first arrow, that no one had ever felt like him before, they fell in love as eons of humanity before him.
+Remembering a young man’s pride about Cupid’s first arrow, that no one had ever felt like him before, they fell in love as eons of couples before.
 Lost in green eyes, brown hair soft like the wing of a baby bird, he too whispered mad words of passion.

-When Number Two tired of Irina, he gifted her to White Rat, Kochanski’s working name in the gang at that time.
+When Number Two tired of Irina, he gifted her to White Rat.
 It was often so with the prettiest girls.
 Number One could not resist them and then passed them down to Number Two, saying it boosted morale even if the girls were not as valuable afterward when they were sent south.

-Tonight he would escape the world again — decades later on the coast of the Red Sea— in an air-conditioned bedroom.
-After a steak dinner and drinks on the breezy balcony, he would pass out still in his suit and socks on a comfortable bed.
-His daughter had taken him to a production of Macbeth during his last trip to London.
-Like that woman, he too could never wipe all that blood off his hands.
+Tonight he would escape — decades later on the coast of the Red Sea— in an air-conditioned bedroom.
+After a steak dinner and drinks on the breezy balcony, he would pass out still in his smoky suit and socks on a comfortable bed.
+Like that Macbeth woman, he too could never wipe all that blood off his hands.

 Like God.
 Kochanski thought, looking up at the brilliant Saburian sky.
 Somewhere up there was a secure satellite where the stars and strangers heard everything he said to Katya, transmitted on coded electromagnetic waves through a wilderness of networks from Saburia to Cambridge, England.

 Katya was in school, getting an advanced degree in Russian literature.
 That she was fluent in English, Russian, and Polish would amaze her mother.
-“Maybe your mom is looking down on you even now from the heavens.”
+“Maybe your mom is looking down on you even now from the heavens,” he told her.

-He needed to return to Chicago but couldn’t, not yet, not until this business in Saburia — the king’s project in particular — was wrapped up.
+He needed to return to Chicago but couldn’t, not yet, not until this business in Saburia — the king’s project — was wrapped up.

 Sitting on Drukker’s board, he had learned that Drukker had advised Pandolf that they were unable to discover more about Garcia’s hidden activities.
-Leery about negative publicity, Pandolf then demanded that Drukker upgrade their computers with security fixes and had filed no charges against Garcia.
+Leery about negative publicity, Pandolf then only demanded that Drukker upgrade their computers with security fixes.

-Eyes returning to the skies outside his office window, Kochanski smiled about Mary, coming to Saburia soon for her cancer treatments.
+Eyes returning to the now clear skies outside his office window, Kochanski smiled about Mary.
 Soria Clinics had intercepted her heartfelt letter of gratitude to Garcia, addressed to a PO Box in New York City.
-They had removed identifying information and forwarded it to Kochansi, to send to Garcia.
+They had “de-identified” it and then forwarded it to Kochansi to send to Garcia.

-Yes, they had helped Mary to hope, and maybe that was sacred, not profane like this work for the king, or his fight with Jim Sichet, or Oscar’s murder…perhaps even as timeless as his love for Katya.
+Mary now had hope, maybe that was all that was sacred, not profane like his work for the king, or his fight with Jim Sichet, or Oscar’s murder…perhaps even as timeless as his connection with Irina.